oracle/node-oracledb/doc/src/user_guide/sql_execution.rst

 Other than common data type conversions using the global ``fetchAsString`` and ``fetchAsBuffer`` settings, you may need more flexibility to modify the fetched column data.
-In such cases, a fetch type handler can be specified for queries.
+In such cases, a fetch type handler introduced in node-oracledb 6.0 can be specified for queries.
 The fetch type handler asks the database to perform a conversion of the column data type to the desired data type before the data is returned from the database to node-oracledb.
 If the database does not support the conversion of data types, an error will be returned.
-Also, fetch type handlers allow you to change column names, for example, to change the column names to lowercase.
+Also, fetch type handlers allow you to change column names, for example, to lowercase.
 The fetch type handler functionality replaces the deprecated :ref:`fetchInfo <propexecfetchinfo>` property.